 Abusers don’t always leave visible signs of their violent nature.
 Over the years, they tend to become quite adept at knowing how to beat their victim without leaving obvious marks.
 Sometimes, however, they will leave the other person with visible signs of injury, such as bruises, black eyes, or scrapes.
 If this happens, the victim will either avoid other people until the injuries heal or make weak excuses such as “I’m so clumsy.”

 Let us make one thing clear.
 You or your friend deserve so much better.
 It is not love.
 Everyone is entitled to respect and love, not control.
-If you or someone you know is the victim of domestic violence, Haas Tharrington, P.A. can help take protective measures such as seeking a Domestic Violence Protective Order and initiating actions in family court if children are in the household.
+If you or someone you know is the victim of domestic violence, Haas & Associates, P.A. can help take protective measures such as seeking a Domestic Violence Protective Order and initiating actions in family court if children are in the household.
 We are committed to helping clients of all sexual orientations and social or cultural backgrounds escape domestic violence and live the rich lives they deserve.